 And of course no visit to BLE is complete without a picture at the Hello Kitty wall of dreams!

-This blog isn’t big enough to cover everything, but ultimately, it was a perfect opportunity to support our amazing clients – Universal, Warner Bros, eOne, Silvergate and Acamar – to meet with the teams and to really get to the core of their brands!
+This blog isn’t big enough to cover everything, but ultimately, it was a perfect opportunity to support our amazing clients – Universal, Warner Bros, eOne, Silvergate and Acamar – to meet with the teams, the trade media and to really get to the core of their brands.

 The License to PR Team x